 - 7.1 For purposes of transparency and accountability, the following information shall be posted: - a.
 ABC or company budget; - b.
 Name and details of the ordered or procured COVID-19 vaccines or Ancillary Supplies or Services; - c.
 Name of the supplier, manufacturer, distributor or service provider; - d.
 Amount of advance payment made and the reasons given by the supplier, manufacturer, distributor or service provider; and - e.
 Amount of contract as awarded or agreed upon. - 7.2 For the procurement of COVID-19 vaccines, posting shall be made as follows: - a.
-PEs shall post the information in Item 7.1 at any conspicuous place in their premises and on the GPPB Online Portal,422 within thirty (30) days after award or execution of a contract or any similar agreements. - b.
+PEs shall post the information in Item 7.1 at any conspicuous place in their premises and on the GPPB Online Portal, 434 within thirty (30) days after award or execution of a contract or any similar agreements. - b.
 In the case of the Philippine Red Cross (PRC) and private entities, the posting shall be made on the GPPB Online Portal within thirty (30) days after execution of a contract or any similar agreements in accordance with Section 6 of RA No. 11525. - c.
-For those covered by the retroactive provision under Sections 3 and 4 of RA No. 11525, 423 the posting shall be made within thirty (30) days after the effectivity of this Circular. - 7.3 For the procurement of Ancillary Supplies and Services, PEs shall post the information in Item 7.1 at any conspicuous place in their premises and on the GPPB Online Portal, 424 within thirty (30) days after award or execution of a contractor similar agreement. - 7.4 PEs procuring COVID-19 vaccines and Ancillary Supplies and Services, and the PRC, and private entities procuring COVID-19 vaccines shall nominate their principal and alternative authorized representatives who shall be provided access for posting the required procurement information on the
+For those covered by the retroactive provision under Sections 3 and 4 of

-422 Section 6 of RA No. 11525.
+434 Section 6 of RA No. 11525.